First Quarter, September 30, 2021;

 - The ability to provide adequate assurance of repayment of the loan.

-- Total aggregate debt from all funding may not exceed $15 million.
+- Total outstanding debt from the IRP, to a single intermediary, may not exceed $15 million.

 - The interest rate is fixed at 1 percent.